EOxServer/eoxserver/documentation/users/coverages.rst

     identifier
       the identifier of the Product to deregister.

+    --all, -a
+      When this flag is set, all the Coverages are selected to be derigesterd.

   discover
     print the contents of the main package file of a Product.